guyingbo/shadowproxy/README.md

 A proxy server that implements Socks5/Shadowsocks/Redirect/HTTP (tcp) and Shadowsocks/TProxy/Tunnel (udp) protocols.

-Thanks to Dabeaz's awesome curio project: https://github.com/dabeaz/curio
+Thanks to Dabeaz's awesome [curio](https://github.com/dabeaz/curio) project.

-This project is inspired by qwj's python-proxy project(https://github.com/qwj/python-proxy).
+This project is inspired by qwj's [python-proxy](https://github.com/qwj/python-proxy) project.

 It is a replacement of shadowsocks and shadowsocks-libev, you can replace ss-redir, ss-tunnel, ss-server, ss-local with just one shadowproxy command.